GitHub-BartekT/Trip-Reimbursement-Calculation/README.md

 - Logger - slf4j ✅
 ### Pending Tasks:
 1. Frontend ❌
-   - create the main page
+   - create the main page✅
-   - implement user and administrator views with finctionalities
+   - implement user and administrator views with functionalities
    - implement the browsing history of reimbursements for users
    - allow administrators to manage reimbursement settings and create reports
 2. Security Implementation ❌